 - any dropped feed gets eaten, not lost in the litter

-- no decomposition required in compost pile/great soil amendment to compost
+- no decomposition required in compost pile/great soil amendment especially in clay-heavy

-looks cleaner than other litter options and it is cleaner
+- looks cleaner than other litter options and it is cleaner than other litter choice

 - heavy to move

-- dusty (as are shavings, straw...and chickens, for that matter!)
+- dusty, but so are pine shavings, straw...and chickens, for that matter!

 One of the benefits of sand in a covered run is that chickens can dust-bathe all year long.
-As long as sand doesn't get wet, it stays loose even in the coldest temperatures.
+Dry sand sand stays loose even in the coldest temperatures.
 This photo was taken in the middle of winter during a week with sub-zero temperatures.

 References and further reading: